erynder-z/navigation-menus/README.md

-A small collection of navigation menus to use in different web applications.
+A small collection of navigation menus to use with smartphone screens.

 Demo: https://erynder-z.github.io/navigation-menus/